bradleyhc/MS1-portfolio/README.md

 > As a non-technical hirer, I want to view the site owner’s LinkedIn profile so I can see their work history.
 1. This can be achieved by clicking the LinkedIn icon in the footer, or the call to action button at the bottom of the 'About Me' page
+    1. Click on the LinkedIn icon in the footer
+    1. If successful, a new tab will open showing the LinkedIn Profile

 > As a non-technical hirer, I want to be able to print or quickly share the site owner's CV with others if applicable.
 1. This is achieved with the clear 'Download CV' button in the navbar.